 King is looking at over 20 counts, including money laundering conspiracy, and obstruction of an SEC investigation; if convicted, he could spend the rest of his life in prison.
 Sources in Antigua claims he is very ill with cancer, but this has not been confirmed, The decade-long delay in extraditing him to the US resulted in a major increase in how compliance officers viewed the country, and a significant increase in Country Risk levels, as the delays were connected with a decline in the country's adherence to the Rule of Law in its co

 Tuesday, November 12, 2019

-Aryan Dawody's LinkedIn page also stated that he was "investigating site suitability of potential future sites in various parts of the world;" does this means Soren contemplated perpetrating this scam elsewhere, outside of Grenada and Antigua & Barbuda ? we cannot say, but we wonder what Mr. Dawody had been doing since Grenada shut down his GSA project as an approved CBI venture.
+Soren contemplated perpetrating this scam elsewhere, outside of Grenada and Antigua & Barbuda. cannot say, but we wonder what Mr. Dawody has been doing since Grenada shut down his GSA project as an approved CBI venture.
 Will we find other Dawody-operated sustainable aquaculture proposals elsewhere, that end up at failed operations with unhappy victims ?

 Monday, November 11, 2019

 Several of the GSA contractors, subject matter experts and consultants have sent demand letters to the Government of Grenada, seeking payment for the fees and costs owed to them by Grenada Sustainable Aquaculture Ltd, which took in a reported USD$18m, and, outside of primitive groundbreaking, failed to construct the aquaculture shrimp and fish pens and ponds.